Enpower-project/Enpower-Data-Space-Connector-Deployment-and-Configuration-Guide/README.md

 <p align="justify"> <img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/63fb679b-1412-4989-9a79-89b2b8b85354" /><b>   Data Offering Service type</b>: Is a predefined contextual frame that characterizises every data exchange (Data Provision & Consumption) within Enpower Middleware.
 Every Data Offering service type is followed by three attributes (Generic Category > Sub-category > Specific Business Object) that construct a defined «Topic» that describes the content of the data that will be exchanged.</p>
 <p align="justify"><img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/63fb679b-1412-4989-9a79-89b2b8b85354" /><b>   Data Offering Service</b> : Is the initial entity that is created by a Data Provider, that defines the Content of the Data that will be shared among the Subscribed (to the Data OFfering) Users.
 The user selects a Data Offering Service Type among the defined Data Offering Service Type Catalogue that is presented on the Middleware.
 Every Data Provision is under an «umbrella» of a specific Data Offering service.</p>
 <p align="justify"><img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/63fb679b-1412-4989-9a79-89b2b8b85354" /><b>   Subscription</b> : Is an agreement between a Data Provider and one or more Data Consumers regarding a Data Offering Service.
 A subscription is performed following the sequential steps: </p>
-   1. Data Offering Service Discovery by Data Consumer </br>
+    1.Data Offering Service Discovery by Data Consumer </br>
-   2. Subscription Request</br>
+    2.Subscription Request</br>
-   3. Request Response by the Data Provider</br>
+    3.Request Response by the Data Provider</br>
-   4. Upon accepting the Subscription is enabled
+    4.Upon accepting the Subscription is enabled </br>

 <p align="justify"><img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/63fb679b-1412-4989-9a79-89b2b8b85354" /><b>   Data Entity</b> : Is every Data file (assigned in the «umbrella» of a Data Offering Service) that is shared by the Data provider with the Subscribed users of this specific Data offering service</p>

 <p align="justify"><img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/63fb679b-1412-4989-9a79-89b2b8b85354" /><b>   API libraries</b> : Are API tools/Commands the can be used as an alternative for the actions that can be performed within the Enpower Middleware.
 These can be used for the programmatical exploitation of and integration with the Enpower Middleware with an external application.
 These actions include, the Data Offering Service Discovery (Data Offering Service Catalogue list), Data Offering Service Subscription requests, Data Provision & Consumption etc. </p>